-Over the past several decades, family therapy has grown from an experimental innovation to a significant force in the mental health field.
+Program Description: Over the past several decades, family therapy has grown from an experimental innovation to a significant force in the mental health field.
 Today, the knowledge and skills of the family therapist are recognized as integral to the treatment of a host of issues such as marital conflict, chemical addiction, eating disorders, child and elder abuse, foster care, and juvenile delinquency.
-Family therapy practitioners are found in an array of professional settings: mental health clinics, public service agencies, private practices, churches and synagogues, businesses, schools, hospitals, courts, and prisons.
+Family therapy practitioners are found in an array of professional settings including mental health clinics, public service agencies, private practices, churches and synagogues, businesses, schools, hospitals, courts, and prisons.

 Families experience and must cope with the stress that accompanies milestones within the family life cycle: courtship, marriage/coupling, birth, child rearing, aging, and death.
 In addition, separation, divorce, remarriage, chronic and terminal illness, and the dramatic change in both women's and men's roles are social issues that challenge families today.
-Rather than obstacles to growth and change, these stressors and challenges, with the assistance of a skilled family therapist, offer families opportunities and new options for more satisfying, effective functioning.
+Rather than obstacles to growth and change, these stressors and challenges, with the assistance of a skilled family therapist, offer families opportunities and new options for more satisfying and effective functioning.

-The Master of Science degree in Marriage and Family Therapy provides graduate students with a broad, conceptual understanding of healthy and dysfunctional family relationship patterns within a multicultural context.
+The Master of Science degree in Marriage and Family Therapy provides graduate students with a broad conceptual understanding of healthy and dysfunctional family relationship patterns within a multicultural context.
 A systems theory and process view is applied to behavior, growth, and change within individuals, couples, groups, families, and communities.
 Students develop an understanding of the dynamics of relationships within the family, e.g., alliances, cutoffs, triangles, and enmeshments.
 Relationship and communication patterns are considered within the context of the family life cycle.
 Students acquire skills and competencies to effectively facilitate and manage the therapeutic intervention process, leading to realignment of the family's relationship system and healthier functioning.

-The Program is designed to provide advanced training for those who intend to serve or are currently serving the community in a therapeutic capacity within public or private human service settings.
-The curriculum is based on an integrative approach to professional preparation as a family therapist.
+Program Mission Statement: The Master of Science degree program in Marriage and Family Therapy is designed to provide advanced training for those who intend to serve or are currently serving in a therapeutic capacity within public, private, school, community, organizational, medical, and human service settings.
+The curriculum is based upon an integrative approach to professional preparation as a family therapist.
 Coursework emphasizes the acquisition of knowledge of a variety of theoretical approaches and methods of family therapy as well as the development of therapeutic skills.
 Theoretical learning and skills development takes place within the context of the student's personal family life experience as it influences the intervention process.

 Additionally, St. Thomas University offers a joint JD and MS in Marriage and Family Counseling degree program.
 Students in the joint degree program will transfer eight credits from the JD program to the MS in Marriage and Family Counseling program.
 The joint JD/MS in Marriage and Family Counseling Program is available only to students who have been fully admitted to the St. Thomas University School of Law and who maintain satisfactory progress in their law studies.
-This 35 credit degree program does not include all the required coursework for the MS in Marriage and Family Therapy program (48 credits), and students have the option for completion of the lengthier MS in Marriage and Family Therapy program, which leads to licensure.
+This degree program does not include all the required coursework for the MS in Marriage and Family Therapy program (48 credits) and therefore does not meet the full criteria for Licensure in the State of Florida as a Marriage and Family Therapist.
+Upon completion of the joint JD/MS in Marriage and Family Counseling program, students may apply for the MS in Marriage and Family Therapy program, which leads towards licensure.